microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/environments.rst

 unexpected behavior when using the test environment.

 ..  important::
     End users should not use the test environment.
-If you are making Office Online integration available to end-users, you must use the production environment.
+If you are making |wac| integration available to end-users, you must use the production environment.